-SAA audits are conducted annually unless a state or local government is required by constitution or statute, in effect on January 1, 1987, to undergo audits less frequently than annually.
+SAA audits are required to be conducted annually, unless a state or local government, or Indian tribe is required (by constitution or statute that was in effect on January 1, 1987), to undergo audits less frequently than annually.
 The primary objective of an SAA audit is to express opinions on the recipient's financial statements, internal controls, major and nonmajor award programs, and compliance with government laws and regulations.
 Single Audits may also address specific compliance issues with respect to COPS Office award requirements.